 In addition, David has a strong track record working on restructurings and business acquisitions, including cross-border public tender offers, exchange offers and mergers.
 He assists with liability management transactions, including debt tenders, consent solicitations and open market purchases.

 Recognized within the industry as an authority on capital markets matters, David's opinion is frequently sought by the media regarding companies' issues with the US Securities and Exchange Commission.

-Representation of an ad hoc group of holders of secured debt of Concordia International Corp. in its corporate restructuring.
+Representation of an ad-hoc group of secured creditors to Concordia International Corp.
+(Concordia) on its US$3.7 billion recapitalization.